 You will need at least a bachelor’s degree in engineering, or equivalent, with a specialization in the field in which you wish to practice to qualify for a PEng.

 Work experience assessment

-Internationally qualified engineers can start their licensing process before they arrive but must work under the supervision of a licensed Professional Engineer to get the required Canadian work experience for a P.Eng.
+Internationally qualified engineers can start their licensing process before they arrive but must typically work under the supervision of a licensed Professional Engineer to get the required Canadian work experience for a P.Eng. (except in Ontario).
 To qualify for supervised work, you can either get a provisional license or enrol as an Engineer-in-Training, Member-in-Training, or Engineering Intern with your provincial regulator.

 After you fulfil the work experience requirement, you must submit a work experience record approved by your supervisor and, in some cases, you may have to appear for a competency-based assessment to prove your technical engineering knowledge.